 HQ: Alameda, CA

 There are two options when it comes to intercontinental shipping today.
 Airfreight is quick but costly and also the dirtiest way to move cargo.
-Sea shipping is far cheaper but crossing the Pacific can take weeks and burns some of the dirtiest fuels on Earth, spewing sulfur dioxide and a host of greenhouse gases.
-Together, air and sea freight represent almost 2% of global CO2 emissions.
+Sea shipping is far cheaper, but crossing the Pacific can take weeks and burns some of the dirtiest fuels on Earth, spewing sulfur dioxide and a host of greenhouse gases into our skies.
+Together, air and sea freight represent 3% of global greenhouse gas emissions.

 How it Works